Frequently Asked Questions

 What is recommended for our popcorn popper's oil and popcorn?

 You can use Coconut, Sunflower, or Canola oil, as they taste great and can take the heat well without scorching our commercial popper kettles.
-While Coconut has been used for years in theaters for it's flavor, the fat content is quite high and with butter, it is a very unhealthy combination.
-For healthy oil options that are more "heart friendly" and much lower in fat, please use Sunflower, or Canola oil.
+While Coconut has been used for years in theaters for its flavor, the fat content is a bit high and with butter, it is a less healthy combination.
+For healthier oil options that are more "heart friendly" and lower in fat, please use Sunflower, or Canola oil.
 For 4 oz. poppers, buy a 1/4 cup and 1/2 cup stainless steel measuring cup and use the 1/4 for oil and the 1/2 for popcorn portions.

 Experiment with the popcorn you use, as there's no special popcorn needed for commercial poppers.
 We've used organic gourmet popcorn with great results ($$$), but have also liked Orville Redenbacher's® White Gourmet ($$), as it pops bigger, is crispy, yet tastes a little lighter not quite as oily.
 We've even had good results with dependable and affordable Jolly Time® popcorn ($) - it's just a little more chewy then the others, but very good flavor when using with just oil alone.
 Don't be afraid to try different popcorn until you find your own favorite brand.